 The founder of Plann, Christy Laurence, has a unique approach to generating creative marketing strategies.

 “At Plann”, says Laurence, “We’ve found the most creative way to market that doesn’t hurt our image or mess with compliance, is by teaming up with another business that shares the exact same target market and brand values for co-creation.”

 “This might look like a collaboration, a giveaway, a new product, a creative challenge or agreeing to cross promote each other’s brand, where both companies get equal share in the creative execution.
 The creativity of the two brands together can bring exceptional results for both companies and take on a direction one brand on its own would never think of—a key driver for awareness inside the perfect target market.”

-Connect to Customers in Creative Ways
+Connect to Customers with Creative Marketing Strategies

 If you’re searching for creative marketing ideas, why not start by asking your customers what THEY want?

 “One way that I’ve gotten creative is by actively engaging users directly on different social media sites,” says Neel Somani, Founder of Apptic.
 “For example, I went on Reddit and directly asked users what they wanted, which led me to the development of a Reddit “front page generator.”
 Within a day, I had reached the top of /r/InternetIsBeautiful—and then my site was posted again a year later, when I shot to the top again.”

 Reddit users are incredibly adept at peering being the corporate curtain.
 Marketers who try to promote their brand under the guise of a personal post risk being publicly shamed on r/HailCorporate/.
 Somani’s post was successful because it was transparent, engaged users, and offered a solution to their needs.
 Keep these goals in mind when sourcing your creative marketing strategies on Reddit.